ronanoneill/dotfiles/README.md

 ./bootstrap.sh
 ```

-Will create symlinks for the files with the `.symlink` extension in `.dotfiles` to your home
+Will create symlinks for all files with the `.symlink` extension in `.dotfiles/dotfiles` to the home
 directory.
-All files are then managed from within `~/.dotfiles`.
+Idea is to the manage all files from within `~/.dotfiles`.